coldshrine/study-notes/books/designing-data-intensive-applications.md

 With stream processing waiting until a tasks if finished before making its ouput visible is not an option, stream is infinite.

+One solution is to break the stream into small blocks, and treat each block like a minuature batch process (_micro-batching_).
+This technique is used in Spark Streaming, and the batch size is typically around one second.